stormsson/json_validator/README.md

 ## Available Validators

+A validator is basically a dictionary with the `validator` key.

+All validators descend from `rules/base_rule`

 ### Base Rule

-The base rule is a common ancestor for every validation rule, and every parameter available to the base rule is therefore available to all derived validators.
+The base rule is a common ancestor for every validation rule.
+Every parameter available to the base rule is therefore available to all derived validators.

 New validators should be derived from this Validator.